cfsengineering/CEASIOMpy/installation/DOCKER_INSTALLATION.md

 ceasiompy-image
 ```

-You can now click on External URL and use CEASIOMpy's GUI (Graphical User Interface) with all of its required software.
+You can now click on local URL and use CEASIOMpy's GUI (Graphical User Interface) with all of its required software.